jakobzhao/geog458/readme.md

 ### Week 7: Geo-Narratives

+This week we will explore the concept of geo-narrative, the use of storytelling in mapping practice, by looking at existing geo-narrative mapping projects and engaging in a group discussion and map critique.

 -   **Lecture Notes:** [Video](assets/video.md), [Image](assets/image.md), [Favicon](assets/favicon.md), [Icon](assets/icon.md), [Web Fonts](assets/fonts.md), and other resources.
 -   **Readings:** [Storymap.js](https://github.com/jakobzhao/storymap), [Map-based visual Storytelling: An Assessment of emerging genres and tropes `Chapter 1,2 and 5`.](https://drive.google.com/file/d/133s4dxoRaT1A7OckBapS6e9Yxh_wQc9d/view?usp=sharing)
 -   **In-class Discussion:** a) Storymap A led by `Group 6` on `Tuesday`, b) Storymap B led by `Group 8` on `Thursday`.
 -   **Examples:** [#Stand with StandingRock](https://jakobzhao.github.io/standwithstandingrock/), [Oregon Waters](http://oregonwater.info/atlas.html), [storymap template](https://github.com/jakobzhao/storymap-test)
-> **Notes for the in-class discussion:** Each group will need to pick any online dynamic geo-narrative you feel interested in and then introduce it to the class.
-Each group are expected to (1) describe the functions and the (intended) targeted audience; (2) describe the storyline, Genres, tropes as well as other things you want to share with the studnets (please refer to this week's requried reading); (3) analyze the codes.
-You are expected to open up the Chrome inspector, and introduce the libraries, the network flow, the major visual components and possibliy their functioons, etc; (4) The stregths and weekness about this geo-narrative, especially the map design.
-Please recall the map critique you did in the prerequisite class `geog 360` - what are the visual stratgies, the use of visual hierechy, and so on; (5) do you think the geo-narrative is an appropriate strategy for the examinedd topic?
+> **Notes for the in-class discussion:** Notes for the in-class discussion: Each group will need to pick an online dynamic geo-narrative example that you feel interested in and then introduce it to the class.
+Each group is expected to (1) describe the functions and the (intended) targeted audience; (2) describe the storyline, Genres, tropes as well as other things you want to share with the students (please refer to this week's required reading); (3) analyze the codes.
+You are expected to open up the Chrome inspector, and introduce the libraries, the network flow, the major visual components and possibly their functions, etc; (4) The strengths and weaknesses of this geo-narrative, especially the map design.
+Please recall the map critique you did in the prerequisite class geog 360 - what are the visual strategies, the use of visual hierarchy, and so on; (5) do you think the geo-narrative is an appropriate strategy for the examined topic?
 If yes, why?
 If not, what else would be better? e.g., an interactive chart, or a static infographics?
 (6) anything else you feel worthy to share with the classmates.
-Overall, the in-class disucssion will be in approximately 30 minutes.
-After the group presentation, a following Q&A will be organized.
+Overall, the in-class discussion will be in approximately 30 minutes.
+Following the group discussion, we will hold a Q&A session.
 -   **Final Project:**  1) [data table](assets/datatable.md) -  [`geosaptial data collection`](https://guides.lib.uw.edu/research/gis/data_sites), 2) [sketch](assets/sketch.md), 3) design scheme, and (4) coding!

 ### Week 8: Emerging topics

-This week will focus on two emerging topics related to digital geographies, including cloud point visualization and real-time environment data collection.
+This week will focus on two emerging topics related to digital geographies, including cloud point visualization and real-time environment data collection, and explore their promise and pitfalls.

 -   **Lecture Notes:** [Point Cloud visualization](https://jakobzhao.github.io/sfm/index.html) and [Real-time environmental data visualization](weeks/week08/rpi-iot).
 -   **Readings:** [Real-time GIS](https://drive.google.com/file/d/1COD2OYBxEJThG5Lfx7-nzV0EGtGedndT/view?usp=sharing) and [Panopticon](https://drive.google.com/file/d/156fk11L9JFzsyV_9TRi9_c15MSIPCiL6/view?usp=sharing)